 Hildegard Allegedly Receiving a Vision

-The mystic Hildegard, who died in 1179, clearly had visions that seem to be opposed to Bible prophecy.
+Hildegard, who died in 1179, is a somewhat of odd one to praise as some of her visions seem to be opposed to Bible prophecy.

 Here is one from her: